If you run an older cannabis testing facility in the state of California, then this article is for you.

-Our team can develop your inventory to BCC testing regulation standards, making sure you’re always stocked on proper instruments and are never short on supplies.
+Our team can develop your inventory to BCC testing regulation standards, making sure you’re always stocked on proper consumables and reagents.

 After all, if you’re ever short on essentials, operations have to stop and that’s bad for business.

-Oftentimes there are backorders on much-needed supplies, so you want to make sure to order instruments early.
+Oftentimes there are backorders on much-needed supplies, so you want to make sure to order your consumables early.

 This is a wake-up call for a lot of legacy labs.

-The new regulations require stricter management of your inventory, and that’s been creating supply issues while all of your competitors are stocking up.
+The enforcement of regulations requires stricter management of your inventory, and that’s been creating supply issues while all of your competitors are stocking up.

-Believe it or not, preparing for your BCC testing regulations site visit starts with how you write your SOPs.
+Believe it or not, preparing for your BCC pre-licensure site visit starts with how you write your SOPs.

 Whatever you write in your SOPs, you’ll have to follow to the “T” come inspection day.